h2oai/nitro/docs/dropdown-list.md

 ## Basic

-Set `mode='menu'` with `multiple=True` to show a dropdown menu that allows multiple options to be selected.
+Set `mode='multi menu'` to show a dropdown menu that allows multiple options to be selected.

 `mode=` can be elided when there are more than 7 options.